Musim Mas Launched Second Smallholders Hub in Aceh

 “We are grateful that the Aceh Singkil government is supportive of Musim Mas’ Smallholders Hub.
 By employing a train-the-trainers approach, we can reach out to more smallholders and build local capacity,” said Rob Nicholls, General Manager of Programs and Projects of Musim Mas.
 “Covid-19 has delayed our plans.
 However, together with the local government and stakeholders, we are working to move the project along.”

 Stakeholders and agricultural officers pose for a group photo after the ceremony.

-The Smallholders Hub is a much-needed platform especially in areas where there are multiple projects on sustainable development.
-The Hub allows palm oil companies, the local government, and stakeholders to pool resources, share expertise, and support third-party extension services.
+The Smallholders Hubs are much-needed platforms especially in areas where there are multiple projects on sustainable development.
+The Hubs allows palm oil companies, the local government, and stakeholders to pool resources, share expertise, and support third-party extension services.

 Left: Modules taught to the agricultural officers include the maintenance and care of mature oil palms, harvesting, integrated pest management (IPM), and fertilizing.

 The Smallholders Hub in Aceh Singkil feeds into Musim Mas’ five-year NDPE roadmap for Aceh.
 While Aceh is a small sourcing area for Musim Mas, it is a priority landscape because of its unique biodiversity.
 Musim Mas aims to establish more Smallholders Hubs across Aceh in the next few years.